-But Miller did medal, becoming the first American to win gold in the beam.
+But Miller did medal, becoming the first and, to date, only American to win gold in the beam.
 In town to inspire up-and-coming gymnasts and promote her new wellness project, Miller, 33, appears to be almost as fit as when she won seven Olympic medals at the 1992 and '96 Games.

 "That night we won the team gold just felt amazing," Miller said.
 "We had won these gold medals, but we had no clue about the impact we had and that the world was watching.